Answers to Frequently Asked Questions to Our Chalet

 Adelboden is 1-1.5 hours by public transport from Kandersteg, Spiez, Thun, Interlaken, and Bern.
 Information on things to do in these towns and the surrounding Bernese Oberland area can be found here.

 All guests staying at Our Chalet have the option to receive an Adelboden guest card, which entitles the holder to free bus travel within the village and reduced prices for some local activities.
 Full details can be found here.
-Please note a cash deposit of CHF 5 per card is required, lost cards incur a cost of CHF 20.

 Is there a shop?
 What currency do you accept?
 Do you accept credit cards?